nickangtc/nickang-blog-gatsby/content/blog/2017-10-04-fierce-and-original/index.md

 A couple of weeks ago, I shared a wonderful quote with my friend Kai over a bathroom conversation:

-> "Be steady and well-ordered in your life so that you can be fierce and original in your work." _(Gustave Flaubert, French author in the late 1800s)_
+> "Be steady and well-ordered in your life so that you can be fierce and original in your work."
+> <cite>Gustave Flaubert</cite>

 Kai is working on his first startup.
 By now he's probably slightly more than half a year into building Bakti (what it was called then) and now Project We Forgot.